 Racing at the Brockwell Park BMX track

-We occasionally hold race events at our Brockwell Park BMX track.
+Pre-pandemic, we occasionally hold race events at our Brockwell Park BMX track.
 These have included hosting the BMX event for The London Youth Games, the London Series BMX races and our own club races, which are aimed at those new to racing.

 More information and dates of the different race series that we participate in as a club: